 What is the pH of coffee grounds, and will it change the soil’s acidity levels?
 It depends… Let me explain to you.

-Most vegetables like soil on the slightly alkaline side, but radishes, parsley, potatoes, peppers and rhubarb like acidic soil.
+Most vegetables like soil on the slightly alkaline side, but acid-loving vegetables like radishes, parsley, potatoes, peppers and rhubarb can get a boost from fresh coffee grounds.

 Similarly, many fruit trees will prefer neutral soil, but raspberries, blueberries, gooseberries, cranberries and currants will appreciate some acidity.